krnkush9/userform/README.md

     Following are the steps of the project running:
 1. Clone the project git repo.
-2. Open the file i.e. Form in VS Code or other code    editor.
+2. Open the file i.e. userForm in VS Code or other code editor.
 3. Open the new terminal.
 4. Install node modules using this command “npm i”.
 5. Then write again command “npm start” for running the project.